Tapac/exposed-wiki/DAO.md

   val director: Column<String> = varchar("director", 50)
 }
 ```
-Note that these Column types will be defined automatically, so you can also just leave them away.
+Note that these Column types will be defined automatically, so you can also just leave them out.
 This would produce the same result as the example above:
 ```kotlin
 object StarWarsFilms : IntIdTable() {
   val sequelId = integer("sequel_id").uniqueIndex()